 Two U.S. medical testing companies are reporting almost 20 million customers have had their personal and financial data exposed because of a security breach at a third-party vendor.

-Quest Diagnostics reported 11.9 million patients have been affected by the breach with LabCorp indicating 7.7 million customers are at risk.
+Quest Diagnostics reported 11.9 million patients have been affected by the breach with LabCorp indicating 7.7 million customers are at risk, according to the Washington Post.
 The data breach occurred at the companies’ billing contractor American Medical Collection Agency, which had an “unauthorized user” gain access to customers’ financial and personal information from August through March.

 The breach exposed customers’ credit card and other financial information as well as social security numbers, birthdays, addresses, phone numbers, and account balances.
 Medical tests and lab reports were not breached.